How Our Differences Can Make Us Stronger

 We’re already helping each other actually, even as irritating as it may seem to be sometimes.
 We’re irritating each other, it’s true.
 But when we work with that irritation, when we work with the emotions and thoughts that come up and really try to listen to each other with openness and curiosity, we’re also helping each other transform our negative habits.
 By doing this work, we’re helping each other bring out our very best qualities from within.

 This is the whole journey of working with our minds and developing our heart of compassion.
 As we begin to bring our best qualities out into the world –– especially when we face our challenges and disagreements –– then it’s easy to see the benefit that can come out of any irritation we may go through as we work diligently to understand each other.
 When you keep at it, then little by little you see the power, you see the effect of our journey to the awakened heart.

-1. What are some ways that I am dependent on others?
+1. What are some ways I can readily see that I am dependent on others?